hadirida46/house-hub-api/README.md

 Axios for API communication

-Uses Sanctum-protected backend endpoints
+Uses Sanctum-protected backend APIs

 Clean and simple UI for all CRUD actions

-Tech Stack
+⚙️ Tech Stack

 Backend: Laravel